News

 On the other hand, if you're aiming to immigrate, study, or work in a non-healthcare field, IELTS will likely be the better choice.
 Here's why:

-• More Versatile - IELTS is recognized globally across a wide range of sectors, from education to business to general immigration.
+• More Versatile - IELTS is recognized globally across various sectors, from education to business to general immigration.
 If you're looking to apply for a student visa, an academic program, or a job in a non-healthcare field, IELTS will serve you better.

 • Two Versions - IELTS offers both Academic and General Training versions, giving you the flexibility to choose depending on whether you're applying for university admission or immigration purposes.
 The General Training version is often considered easier for immigration purposes, while the Academic version is more suitable for higher education.

-• General English Skills - If you're already proficient in general English and comfortable with a wide variety of topics, IELTS will test your ability to handle everything from daily conversations to academic discussions.
-It’s a better fit if you need a broad, well-rounded measure of your English ability.
+• General English Skills - If you're already proficient in general English and comfortable with various topics, IELTS will test your ability to handle everything from daily conversations to academic discussions.
+It's a better fit if you need a broad, well-rounded measure of your English ability.

 Personal Comfort and Strengths